 - The evidence in this area is particularly strong compared to interventions in other cause areas, and suggests these interventions are cost-effective.

 Here we summarise and respond to a number of common concerns about prioritising global health and development as a cause area:

 A common concern is that developed nations’ attempts to help those in poverty are wasted effort and money.

 In addition, it’s clear that other things beyond smallpox have had a positive effect on poverty.
-Using nets, indoor spraying, and medicine, we’ve seen a 29% decrease in annual deaths from malaria between 2010 and 2015.
+Using nets, indoor spraying, and medicine, we’ve seen a significant decrease in annual deaths from malaria between 2010 and 2015.
 Oral rehydration therapy has cut annual diarrhoeal deaths from 4.6 million in 1980 to about 0.5 million today.
 Undoubtedly, not all aid works, but this isn’t an argument against working to improve health and living standards in the developing world.
 Instead, it’s an argument for demanding higher standards of evidence of effectiveness before we channel significant effort and funds into it.

 Some people think that we should first focus on helping people close to us geographically.
 Only once problems close to us are resolved should we help the global poor.